 People who fall over, on the other hand, seem to "almost adopt a push-up stance, with the weight on their hands a lot more" than their hips and lower body, he adds.

 For this to be a "more convincing demonstration" of differences in center of gravity, Ranganathan says the challenge would need to be filmed from the side to make sure everyone has the same position before removing their elbows.
 "My guess is that the posture makes a much bigger difference here as to whether someone can stay balanced or not," he says.

 Of course, every person's body is different.
 Ranganathan says men who have curves or women with smaller hips, for example, could easily have different results with this challenge, meaning it really does come down to anatomy and individual body differences rather than gender alone.
-(This fitness test can give you a better idea of your balance.)

 Regardless, just know that this challenge "has nothing to do with performative balance," says Glatt.
 That said, if you try it at home, just make sure you have a soft surface for your head to land on in case you do face-plant.

 Looking for other ways to test your balance?
 Try this karate-meets-Pilates challenge from Blogilates' Cassey Ho.